Skip to content

 Districts, streets and squares

-Monumental buildings, restaurants and local markets
+Monumental buildings, restaurants and city market

 It was built during the Medici rule in the 16th century and was created following the decision to use the ancient Piazza del Grano as the headquarters of the University of Pisa.
 In 1494, the Opera del Duomo, which had the right to grain sales, bought the buildings in this area which was being used in the pig trade at the time.
-The Opera demolished some buildings and built others, such as the portico that surrounds the entire piazza, turning it into an irregular square with a double loggia and arches that bring to mind the Florentine architecture of Filippo Brunelleschi.
+The Opera demolished some buildings and built others, such as the portico that surrounds the entire square, turning it into an irregular quadrilateral with a double loggia and arches that bring to mind the Florentine architecture of Filippo Brunelleschi.

-Piazza delle Vettovaglie - Credit: C. D'Aliasi
+The market in Piazza delle Vettovaglie - Credit: Scott Brenner